auroraextensions/whiteboard/README.md

 # Whiteboard

-Archive of whiteboard topics about Magento, PHP, OOP, design patterns, and beyond.
-Each topic is distilled for readability, and includes the relevant source code, usage examples for clarity, and related topics.
+Archive of whiteboard topics about Magento, PHP, OOP, design patterns, and more.

 ## Table of Contents